HadiQaemi/TIB_task/README.md

 ```

-#### 3- Installing Backend using Dockerfile
+#### 2-Backend

 The backend, implemented using Flask, is responsible for retrieving nested JSON data containing paper information and interacting with the MongoDB database.
 The related code is located in the ./backend folder of this repository.
 To provide interactive API documentation, a Swagger interface is utilized, accessible at http://<hostname>:5000.
 For the current deployment, the URL is http://13.40.80.42:5000/.
+The following command illustrate backend installation using Dockerfile:
 ```
 sudo docker build -t python-backend . sudo docker run -d -p 5000:5000 python-backend
 ```
-#### 4- Installing Frontend using Dockerfile
+#### 3-Frontend
 Frontend is utilizing React and provides two pages, which the first one shows a list of papers, and the second page presents the paper's nested information in detail.
 - [Paper List page](http://18.169.190.3:3000)
 - [Requested Paper deatils](http://18.169.190.3:3000/paper/R664252/)